 7. Global Compatibility

 ZigBee takes the cake in this segment.
 While 2.4 GHz frequency comes with the above mentioned crowded frequency drawback, it is globally compatible.
 No matter to which country you move your ZigBee devices, they will have no trouble connecting to the standard 2.4 GHz frequency.

 That is not the case with Z-Wave.
 Z-Wave uses different radio frequencies on different continents.
 This means that if you move, you’ll have to buy new devices.
 You cannot simply move a Z-Wave network from the US to Europe.

 There is no clear winner here.
 Both Z-Wave and ZigBee offer a plethora of smart devices to choose from.
 You can find devices at different price points, so you can choose whatever fits in your budget.

 Which one should you choose?

-It’s impossible to list all possible reason why you might pick one or the other.
+It’s impossible to list all possible reasons why you might pick one or the other.
 The choice is personal and there are certain possible reasons you might pick one over the other.
 For example, Amazon Key will only work with ZigBee.
 So if you want to have your Amazon items delivered inside your home, you’ll have to go with ZigBee.
 For others, the only important thing might be reliability, in this case, you go with Z-Wave.
 Each one of us has different needs, so make a compromise and pick what suits you better.

 But if we had to decide for one (and we had to), we’d recommend Z-Wave.
 In our opinion, the advantages of Z-Wave outweigh the advantages of ZigBee.

 With Z-Wave, it is easier to set up a reliable network for your smart home.
-That’s why all Qubino devices are certified by Z-Wave Alliance and will always work together to create a fast, secure and reliable network.
+That’s why all Qubino devices are certified by Z-Wave Alliance and will always work together to create a fast, secure, and reliable network.